tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ![Beta Tweet](https://res.cloudinary.com/forestry-demo/image/upload/v1640092818/blog-media/year-in-review/beta.png)

 We also hired Kelly to help with our Cloud offering and Logan to help with our open-source product.
-Logan had already been working as an intern but he was an integral part of the team and wanted him to work at Tina after he graduated.
+Logan had already been working as an intern but he was an integral part of the team and we wanted him to work at Tina after he graduated.

 ## September 2021

-September was the hardest month for the team at Tina, our team member, Frank passed away unexpectedly.
+September was the hardest month for the team at Tina, as our team member Frank passed away unexpectedly.
 His amazing ability to connect with anyone he met, from users to team members led him in his mission to bring together the user, the product, and the Jamstack.
 He is missed, but we talk about his contributions to Tina regularly.

 ## October 2021